Top 5 Things to Consider Before Buying an Airbnb Investment Property

 Understanding the Market

 Before investing time, sweat and equity into operating an Airbnb, it is important to know and understand the current environment.
 Conduct research into what kind of profit investors are actually making.
 Will what you gain in rental price eclipse your initial investment over the long-term?
 Are visitors to your city using the Airbnb service?
+Consider talking to an investment bank in Kansas City for more guidance.

 The Airbnb market space is becoming more crowded as big money players are now entering home-sharing game.
 In recent times, multifamily property developers like Tricon Capital are able to come in and pay cash for homes in middle class neighborhoods according to a Tennessee State University researcher Ken Chilton.
 1 The associate professor of business said in a presentation that many individual investors may not be able to keep up with the near bottomless resources of those developers and may have to look towards less potentially valuable investment properties.